The Importance of “Time in Range” for Diabetes Management

 - Use your CGM’s log or track event feature.
 Use the log feature of the FreeStyle Libre 14 day system when you scan your sensor to track other variables like insulin doses and food.
 For instance, the FreeStyle Libre 14 day reader includes an option for you to track your medication (i.e. insulin units), food (carbohydrate amounts), and exercise.
 The FreeStyle LibreLink app* allows you to enter detailed notes.
 Using this method is helpful because it can help you pinpoint what could be causing highs and lows.

 - Assess your eating patterns.
-Take notice of what aspects of your eating patterns might be affecting your glucose levels.
+Take notice of what aspects of your eating patterns might be affecting your blood glucose levels.
 Are you eating or drinking more or less carbohydrates?
 Has the timing of your eating changed?
 What about portion sizes?
-Consider consulting a dietitian to identify opportunities to make changes that may improve glucose levels.
+Consider consulting a dietitian to identify opportunities to make changes that may improve blood glucose levels.

 - Review your exercise regimen.
 Have you increased or decreased the intensity of your workouts?
 Take note if you’ve made major changes.
-Learn the ways exercise affects your glucose by scanning before, during and after your workout.
+Learn the ways exercise affects your blood glucose by scanning before, during and after your workout.

 - Identify other stressors that may be impacting your blood sugar.
-Stress, lack of sleep, mental health, and other medical conditions can impact your glucose levels.
+Stress, lack of sleep, mental health and other medical conditions can impact your blood glucose levels.
 If you’re experiencing diabetes distress or are interested to talk to someone who can help you move past these barriers, consider finding a mental health provider or a certified diabetes educator.